chirlu/sox/msvc10/Readme.txt

 This directory includes hand-crafted project files for building SoX using the Microsoft Visual C++ 10.0 compilers (available through Visual Studio 2010 or by downloading the freely-available Microsoft Windows SDK 7.1).
-The hand-made project files may be replaced by expanding CMAKE support in the future, but for now, this is the easiest way to build SoX with MS Visual C++.
+The hand-made project files may be obsoleted by additional CMAKE support in the future, but for now, this is the easiest way to build SoX with MS Visual C++.
 The resulting sox.exe has support for all SoX features except magic, ffmpeg, and pulseaudio.
 LAME (libmp3lame.dll or lame_enc.dll), MAD (libmad.dll or cygmad-0.dll), libsndfile (libsndfile-1.dll), and AMR support (libamrnb-3.dll, libamrwb-3.dll) are loaded at runtime if they are available.
+OpenMP support is available only via Visual Studio 2010 Professional (it is not availalble if you build SoX via Visual Studio 2010 Express or via the Microsoft Windows SDK).

 How to build: